Castroville Artichoke Festival: The festival in the 21st century

 The festival is sponsored by local artichoke companies.
 It includes a parade, live music, an agro art competition with three-dimensional fruit and vegetable artwork, farmers markets, field tours, artichoke souvenirs sales, wine, beer & spirits garden, cooking demos, 5k beach run, canasta (basket) race, quilt challenge, and a Marilyn Monroe look-a-like contest.
 The food at the festival includes artichokes – fried, sauteed, grilled, marinated, pickled, fresh, and creamed as soup, and cooked into cupcakes.

-2020 saw the festival's cancellation caused by the COVID-19 pandemic.
-The 61st was deferred to 2021.
+2020 saw the festival's cancellation caused by the COVID-19 pandemic; and the 61st anniversary was deferred to 2021.
+The festival was permanently ended in 2025 due to financial issues.

 In popular culture

 In the Toot & Puddle episode "Putting the Art in Artichoke," the title characters visit Castroville for the Artichoke Festival.

 In the Netflix series Stranger Things, the character Dustin wears a Castroville Artichoke Festival shirt in episodes 6–8.